gravityplus/Gravity-Forms-Infusionsoft/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==

+= 1.5.10 on September 12, 2014 =
+* Infusionsoft updated their SSL provider.
+The plugin has updated a file to match their security settings.
+* Added: Translation files.
+If you want to translate the plugin into your language, [please do so here](https://www.transifex.com/projects/p/gravity-forms-infusionsoft/).

 = 1.5.9.6 on August 19, 2014 =
 * Added: 'gf_infusionsoft_radio_value' filter to allow radio field value manipulation before sending it to Infusionsoft.